-42 Engaging Real Estate Newsletter Ideas
+42 Engaging Real Estate Newsletter Ideas (with examples)

 By Matthew Bushery

 “Email newsletters, an old-school artifact of the web that was supposed to die along with dial-up connections, are not only still around, but very much on the march.”
 Those words from the late, renowned New York Times journalist David Carr from earlier in 2014 ring very true for many professionals, but especially real estate agents.

 Email, in general, is a critical component to real estate marketing strategies.
 Newsletters, though, are a particular type of email marketing that allow agents to entertain, educate, and — most importantly — connect with their core audience.

 Developing appealing real estate newsletter ideas that produce high email open rates and lots of traffic for your real estate website takes time and effort.
 The results of your labor, though, mean more leads consume and share your content (as long as you create attractive subject lines and a comprehensive recipient list, of course).